Who Was Whitney Houston?

 'Just Whitney' Album

-In 2004, when production began on the Bravo reality series Being Bobby Brown, Houston received substantial airtime.
+In 2004, when production began on the TV reality series Being Bobby Brown, Houston received substantial airtime.
 The show aired during the worst years of the couple's crumbling marriage; drug use, lifestyle excess and bad behavior were all caught on tape and Houston's reputation sunk to new lows.
 Houston tried to ignore the controversy, charging ahead with her music by releasing Just Whitney… to combat her detractors, but it did not match the success of her earlier works.
 In spite of her troubled relationship, Houston was still celebrated as a singer, being named the most-awarded female artist of all time by Guinness World Records in 2006.

 'I Look to You' Album